The Best Way to Find Duplicate Images of Different Sizes

 The Best Duplicate Image Finder

-- Identify duplicate photos of different file sizes, resolutions or formats
+- Identify duplicate photos of different file sizes, resolutions, or formats

 - Easy to use and customize